Target time for reaching drivers stranded on smart motorways met 14 months late

 These ALR smart motorways boost capacity at a lower cost than widening roads.

-But there have been long-standing fears about their safety following fatal incidents where vehicles stopped in live lanes were hit from behind.
+But there have been long-standing fears about their safety following fatal incidents in which vehicles stopped in live lanes were hit from behind.

 National Highways has insisted they are safer than conventional motorways.